Max Muncy Player Props: Dodgers vs. Angels

-The Los Angeles Dodgers and Max Muncy, who went 1-for-4 with a home run and two RBI last time in action, battle Griffin Canning and the Los Angeles Angels at Dodger Stadium, Friday at 10:10 PM ET.
+Max Muncy -- 0-for-4 in his last game -- will be in action for the Los Angeles Dodgers versus the Los Angeles Angels, with Reid Detmers on the hill, on July 8 at 9:10 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Pirates.
+In his most recent game he had a hitless performance (0-for-4) against the Angels.

 Max Muncy Game Info & Props vs. the Angels